pyr/recordbus/README.md

-recordbus: stream MySQL replication events to Apache Kafka.
+recordbus: stream SQL replication events to Apache Kafka.
 ===========================================================

 Recordbus connects to a MySQL instance as a replicant and